-- Services can be received in a Hospital on an inpatient or outpatient basis, other outpatient settings such as Alternate Facilities, or in a Physician's office. - TMJ Syndrome/Dysfunction means muscle tension and spasms related to the temporomandibular joint, facial, and cervical muscles, causing pain, loss of function and neurological dysfunction.

-- Health care professional fees for Covered Health Services to treat TMJ resulting from a medical cause or Injury. - Facility charges. - Surgery directly to the temporomandibular joint. - Related anesthesia services. - Arthrocentesis performed for the treatment of TMJ dysfunction.

-- Diagnostic X-ray.

-- Physical therapy.

-- Reversible appliance therapy (mandibular orthotic repositioning device such as a bite splint).
+- Services can be received in a Hospital on an inpatient or outpatient basis, other outpatient settings such as Alternate Facilities, or in a Physician's office. - TMJ Syndrome/Dysfunction means muscle tension and spasms related to the temporomandibular joint, facial, and cervical muscles, causing pain, loss of function and neurological dysfunction. - Coverage for: - Health care professional fees for Covered Health Services to treat TMJ resulting from a medical cause or Injury. - Facility charges. - Surgery directly to the temporomandibular joint. - Related anesthesia services. - Arthrocentesis performed for the treatment of TMJ dysfunction. - Diagnostic X-ray. - Physical therapy. - Reversible appliance therapy (mandibular orthotic repositioning device such as a bite splint).

-- Routine dental services, dental X-rays and dental appliances such as bite splints. - Dental implants and related services, including repair and maintenance of implants and surrounding tissue.
+- The Plan does not cover: - Routine dental services, dental X-rays and dental appliances such as bite splints.

+Dental implants and related services, including repair and maintenance of implants and surrounding tissue.